-For some, making a simple cup of coffee or espresso can be one of the most indulgent experiences of their day.
-Picking the right beans and measuring the perfect grounds-to-water ratio is paramount to creating the best-tasting cup, and true coffee fanatics take this process very seriously.
+For some, making a simple cup of coffee or espresso can be one of the most indulgent experiences of the day.
+Picking the right beans and measuring the perfect grounds-to-water ratio is paramount to creating the best-tasting cup, and true coffee fanatics take this process seriously.
 If you're ready to level up your morning brew with a state-of-the-art machine—and don't mind splashing out on a top tier model—we've got you covered with everything from drip coffee to cold brew, with both small- and large-capacity options boasting features like automatic shutoff, warming plates, programmed brewing, and more.

 Turn your daily cup of joe into a work of art with the best high-end coffee makers.

-Best Overall: Technivorm Moccamaster KBGV Select Coffee Maker
+Technivorm Moccamaster KBGV Select Coffee Maker

 Brews full pot in about five minutes

 As far as drip coffee goes, this coffee maker from Technivorm is not only luxe, but also one of just a handful of brewers that meets the Golden Cup Standard, a set of criteria put forth by the Specialty Coffee Association of America.
 This 10-cup capacity machine uniquely uses a copper core element to keep the brewing temperature within the optimum range of 195 to 205 degrees Fahrenheit, and it can quickly make an entire carafe in just about five minutes.
 You can also adjust the strength of your java via the brew basket control, which allows you to manage how long the coffee is steeped.